Blaenau Gwent County Borough Council: Elections

-Prior to May 2017 the Labour Party had firm control of Blaenau Gwent council, with 30 seats.
-However, at the May 2017 council elections the numbers of Labour councillors was greatly reduced, with the Independents winning majority control.
-The Conservatives and Greens failed to win any seats.

-Labour regained a majority control of the council at the 2022 local elections.
-The former Independent leader of the council, Nigel Daniels, lost his seat.

-On 11 May 2022 Carl Bainton joined the Labour Group after being elected as an Independent councillor.

 Premises

 Until 2021 the council was based at Ebbw Vale Civic Centre, which had been built in the 1960s for the former Ebbw Vale Urban District Council.
 In 2021 the council voted to demolish the civic centre and moved its meeting place and headquarters to the General Office building adjoining Ebbw Vale Town railway station.
 The General Office building had been built in 1916 as the offices for the Ebbw Vale Iron and Steel Company.
 The refurbished and extended building also serves as a conference centre and houses Gwent Archives.

 Electoral wards

 Following a review by the Local Democracy and Boundary Commission for Wales the number of electoral wards reduced from 16 to 14 at the 2022 local elections.
 The number of councillors dropped from 42 to 33.
 The following table lists the pre-2022 council wards, as well as communities and associated geographical areas.
 Communities with a community council are indicated with an asterisk (*).